 BAM Boston refers to program participants as scholars to promote positive identity and a culture of learning

-This is Hestia's first year funding the Becoming A Man program at Youth Guidance.
+This is Hestia's second year funding the Becoming A Man program at Youth Guidance.
 The grant of $25,000 will support the school-based counseling and mentoring work of the program.